surveyjs/survey-library/docs/CreateQuiz.md

 ## Step 3.
 Setup a time limit.

-You may set the maximum time a user may spend on your quiz in total or on every page Set survey **maxTimeToFinish** property to 60 (seconds), for example, to allow your users spending maximum one minute on your quiz.
+You may set the maximum time a user may spend on your quiz in total or on every page.
+Set survey **maxTimeToFinish** property to 60 (seconds), for example, to allow your users spending maximum one minute on your quiz.
 The default value is 0 and it means that there is no time limit.
 You may set the survey **maxTimeToFinishPage** property, for example to 30, to limit your users on answering every page in 30 seconds in maximum.
 Finally, every page has its own **maxTimeToFinish** property, that allows you to set the different time limit for a particular page.